Skylab: Orbital operations

-Skylab orbited Earth 2,476 times during the 171 days and 13 hours of its occupation during the three crewed Skylab expeditions.
+Originally intended to be visited by one 28–day and two 56–day missions for a total of 140 days, Skylab was ultimately occupied for 171 days and 13 hours during its three crewed expeditions, orbiting the Earth 2,476 times.
 Each of these extended the human record of 23 days for amount of time spent in space set by the Soviet Soyuz 11 crew aboard the space station Salyut 1 on June 30, 1971.
 Skylab 2 lasted 28 days, Skylab 3 – 56 days, and Skylab 4 – 84 days.
 Astronauts performed ten spacewalks, totaling 42 hours and 16 minutes.
 Skylab logged about 2,000 hours of scientific and medical experiments, 127,000 frames of film of the Sun and 46,000 of Earth.
 Solar experiments included photographs of eight solar flares and produced valuable results that scientists stated would have been impossible to obtain with uncrewed spacecraft.
 The existence of the Sun's coronal holes was confirmed because of these efforts.
 Many of the experiments conducted investigated the astronauts' adaptation to extended periods of microgravity.

 A typical day began at 6 a.m.
 Central Time Zone.
 Although the toilet was small and noisy, both veteran astronauts – who had endured earlier missions' rudimentary waste-collection systems – and rookies complimented it.
 The first crew enjoyed taking a shower once a week, but found drying themselves in weightlessness and vacuuming excess water difficult; later crews usually cleaned themselves daily with wet washcloths instead of using the shower.
 Astronauts also found that bending over in weightlessness to put on socks or tie shoelaces strained their abdominal muscles.

 Breakfast began at 7 a.m.
 Astronauts usually stood to eat, as sitting in microgravity also strained their abdominal muscles.
 They reported that their food – although greatly improved from Apollo – was bland and repetitive, and weightlessness caused utensils, food containers, and bits of food to float away; also, gas in their drinking water contributed to flatulence.
 After breakfast and preparation for lunch, experiments, tests and repairs of spacecraft systems and, if possible, 90 minutes of physical exercise followed; the station had a bicycle and other equipment, and astronauts could jog around the water tank.
 After dinner, which was scheduled for 6 p.m., crews performed household chores and prepared for the next day's experiments.
 Following lengthy daily instructions (some of which were up to 15 meters long) sent via teleprinter, the crews were often busy enough to postpone sleep.
 The station offered what a later study called "a highly satisfactory living and working environment for crews", with enough room for personal privacy.
 Although it had a dart set, playing cards, and other recreational equipment in addition to books and music players, the window with its view of Earth became the most popular way to relax in orbit.